evaera/RbxSync/README.md

 ## Download
 Available in the [releases section.](https://github.com/evaera/RSync/releases/latest)

+**Notice**: The executable will most likely cause Windows to alert you with a fullscreen SmartScreen warning because this file is not commonly downloaded.
+To run anyway, click *More info* then click *Run anyway*.
+If you're wary, you can build the plugin from the source with the instructions below.

 ## Installation
 RSync is designed with simplicity in mind: just download the executable and run it, and it will automatically install the plugin into ROBLOX Studio.
-Just let the application run in the tray while you're developing.
+Just let the application run in the tray while you're developing. (**Note**: If you have changed the plugin direcotry in your Studio settings, you will need to drag the RSync folder from `%localappdata%\Roblox\Plugins` to your configured plugins folder.)

 Files will open with your system default `.lua` editor.